Emma Roddick

 Highlands and Islands

 Emma was born on 30 July 1997.
-She lived in Ross-shire as a child, attending Bridgend Primary School and, later, Alness Academy.
+She lived in Ross-shire as a child, attending Bridgend Primary School and Alness Academy.
 In her late teens, she moved to Inverness for a temporary position at the University of the Highlands and Islands (UHI), alongside working for Deliveroo on her bike.
-When she was 19, she accepted a position with the Scottish Ambulance Service.
-Emma now lives in Merkinch, Inverness.

-Having personal experience of mental health issues, Emma champions reform of mental health services.
+Having personal experience of mental health issues, Emma champions the reform of mental health services.
 In 2020, following a successful and years-long petition, she succeeded in having an option for mental health emergencies added to Scotland’s NHS24 service.

-In addition to her parliamentary role, Emma is a board member of the Merkinch Partnership and during lockdown ran a COVID-19 support group in her local area.
 In her spare time, she takes part in local art groups and comedy clubs, plays several instruments, and is a season ticket holder for her beloved Inverness Caledonian Thistle.